viacheslav-chugunov/suzie-the-cat-bot/README.md

 # Suzie the cat telegram bot

 ## General
 A bot that allows you to feed, pet or play with a cat named Suzie.
-In addition to the above, you can request a photo of a cat and get one random photo from a set of assets.
+In addition to the above, you can request a photo of a cat and get one random photo from a [set of assets](https://github.com/viacheslav-chugunov/suzie-the-cat-bot/tree/main/assets/cat).
+You can try the bot [here](t.me/suziethecatbot).

 <p align="center">
   <img src="https://github.com/viacheslav-chugunov/suzie-the-cat-bot/blob/main/images/preview_1.png" width="150" >